strohrdanz/typography-and-grid-challenge/README.md

 * [Google Fonts](http://www.google.com/fonts)

 ### Exercise 3
-Using the starter code in this repo, which contains typical article markup, implement a set of type styles that demonstrates the skills you’ve learned today.
-If time allows please go beyond just choosing typefaces and a hierarchy and create a fully designed article experience that could be carried across other articles if necessary.
+Using the starter code in this repo, which contains typical article markup, implement a set of type styles that demonstrates the skills you’ve learned.
+If possible you should go beyond just choosing typefaces and a hierarchy and develop a grid system for aligning text and media.
 Apply the system to a second article to demonstrate that it works properly.